JoaquinGF74/Portfolio/Projects/COVID Project 2020-2021/COVID Statistics 2020-2021.md

 ### **Project Overview**

 This Project focuses on the analysis and visualization of infection and death cases throughout all 7 contients using **SQL** and **Tableau**.
-The goals was to clean, process, and analyze when, and how many deaths were relative to the infected ration by country.
+The goal was to clean, process, and analyze when, and how many deaths were relative to the infected ratio by country.

 ## **Objectives**